simonsobs/soconda/docs/docs/install.md

 be built using your system MPI compiler.

 ## Example:  Local System
-This installation could install `soconda` to your local computer and any cluster.
+This installation could install `soconda` to your local computer and any remote server or cluster.

 Clone soconda repo
 ```